postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 Both the Postman CLI and Newman enable you to run and test collections directly from the command line, but one may be a better fit than the other, depending on your use case or preferences.

-For example, assume you already provide your own security for open-source software, and you want to run collections from a script.
+For example, assume you already manage your own security for open-source software, and you want to run collections from a script.
 Also assume you want visibility into any software you build into your CI/CD pipeline.
-Newman would be a good fit for this use case because Newman's repository is public and Newman is not signed or secured by Postman.
+Newman would be a good fit for this use case because Newman's repository is public and Newman isn't signed or secured by Postman.

-Alternatively, assume you don't already support or secure any open-source software, and you want any software you use to be signed and secured by its developer.
+Here's another example.
+Assume you don't already support or secure any open-source software, and you want any software you use to be signed and secured by its developer.
 The Postman CLI would be a good fit for this use case because the Postman CLI is signed and secured by Postman.